saasus-platform/saasus-sdk-python/docs/auth/AttributeType.md

 # AttributeType

-型（dateはYYYY-MM-DDの形式で使用する事ができます。） (Type (date can be set to YYYY-MM-DD format.))
+Type (date can be set to YYYY-MM-DD format.)

 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------